-\\If a student in Year 7 or 8 wishes to study a language other than Indonesian, the following applies: At Year 7 students must complete Indonesian.
-If the student wishes to complete a second language in addition to Indonesian, this can be completed through Distance Education, however all course work is to be completed at home.
+If a student in Year 7 wishes to study a language other than Indonesian, they must complete Indonesian at school.
+The second language, studied in addition to Indonesian, can be completed through Distance Education, however all course work is to be completed at home.